Programs

 The Citizen Science Vegetable Trial program partners with Virginia Cooperative Extension’s 2026 Home Vegetable Variety Trials, engaging community members to grow a defined set of vegetable, herb, and flower crops, collect standardized data on performance, and submit evaluations that inform statewide recommendations. (ext.vt.edu)

-Common Ground Appalachia’s (CGA) role is to support local participation, accessibility, and documentation, making this credible, low-infrastructure programming that builds trust, partnerships, and learning across our region.
+Common Ground Appalachia Institute’s (CGAI) role is to support local participation, accessibility, and documentation, making this credible, low-infrastructure programming that builds trust, partnerships, and learning across our region.

-CGA’s role is to lower participation barriers and translate institutional research into accessible, community-scale learning.
-See link for full program detail.
+CGAI’s role is to lower participation barriers and translate institutional research into accessible, community-scale learning.
+See link for full program details.

 Purpose and Goals